brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 ### Lots of Warnings Appear in the Output
 These warnings can be ignored in most cases.
 I have not currently found a situation where these are an issue, after all, they are only warnings.
 These warnings typically match the format `WARNING: lib not found: api-ms-win-crt-<specific dll> dependency of <file>`.

-[Khajiit Haswares had mentioned in a comment](https://www.youtube.com/watch?v=lOIJIk_maO4&lc=UgyAMbxkJiMcMpRb92R4AaABAg) on the video related to this project that if you add `C:\Windows\System32\downlevel` to your PATH variable, these DLLS that were previously not being found can now be found.
+A YouTube user comment on the video related to this project that if you add `C:\Windows\System32\downlevel` to your PATH variable, these DLLS that were previously not being found can now be found.
 This is because the files missing are commonly found in this folder.
 Adding this folder to your path to now successfully locate these files can also speed up packaging times.

 ### "VCRUNTIME140.dll" is either not designed to run on Windows or it contains an error
 Try selecting the `--noupx` button in the advanced tab.